Arrow (missile family): Block-4

 On February 22, 2011, the Arrow system successfully intercepted a long-range ballistic target missile during a flight test conducted at NAS Point Mugu.
 The target missile was launched from a mobile launch platform off the coast of California, within the Point Mugu test range.
 The test validated new block-4 versions designed to improve discriminating capabilities of the Arrow 2 interceptor.
 It was a body-to-body impact that completely destroyed the target.

-On February 10, 2012, developers successfully conducted the final target-tracking test prior to delivery of block-4 Arrow system.
-The Blue Sparrow target missile was detected and tracked by the radar, the intercept solutions were plotted by the battle management controller and transferred to the launch units.
+On February 10, 2012, developers successfully conducted the final target-tracking test before the delivery of the Block-4 Arrow system.
+The Blue Sparrow target missile was detected and tracked by the radar, the intercept solutions were plotted by the battle management controller, and transferred to the launch units.

 According to Arieh Herzog, block-4 upgrades "improve the process of discrimination of what happens in the sky and the transmission of target data for much better situational control."
-Block-4 upgrades also refine midcourse guidance which, when coupled with improved target identification and discrimination capabilities, improves lethality.
+Block-4 upgrades also refine midcourse guidance, which, when coupled with improved target identification and discrimination capabilities, improves lethality.

-Block-4.1 is expected to include a new Battle Management Center, armored launchers with high shooting availability, better communication with other missile systems and wider ranges of interceptions.
+Block-4.1 is expected to include a new Battle Management Center, armored launchers with high shooting availability, better communication with other missile systems, and wider ranges of interceptions.
 On September 9, 2014, an intercept test was conducted over the Mediterranean Sea with block-4.1 versions of the operational system.
-The outcome was inconclusive and remained so until data was fully analyzed.
-In February 2015, an official at the IMDO acknowledged that a test successfully acquired, but narrowly missed its target.
+The outcome was inconclusive and remained so until the data was fully analyzed.
+In February 2015, an official at the IMDO acknowledged that a test was successfully acquired, but narrowly missed its target.
 The exact reason behind the failure was not provided, but officials initially attributed the glitch to easily correctable software issues.

 Block-5

-By April 2011 IMDO launched initial definition of a new block-5 upgrade to the complete Arrow system that will merge the lower-tier Arrow 2 and exoatmospheric Arrow 3 into a single national missile defense system.
+By April 2011, IMDO launched the initial definition of a new Block-5 upgrade to the complete Arrow system that will merge the lower-tier Arrow 2 and exoatmospheric Arrow 3 into a single national missile defense system.
 According to Arieh Herzog, the planned block-5 will include new ground- and airborne sensors, a command and control system, and a new target missile – the Silver Sparrow – to simulate potentially nuclear-capable delivery vehicles developed by Iran.
 According to the U.S. Missile Defense Agency, block-5 is expected to be able to deal with "more stressing regional threats" by increasing total defended area by some 50 percent.

-The planned block-5 will optimize the existing Super Green Pine radar to operate with the AN/TPY-2 radar as well as with radars commanding anti-ballistic missiles aboard United States Navy destroyers.
+The planned Block-5 will optimize the existing Super Green Pine radar to operate with the AN/TPY-2 radar as well as with radars commanding anti-ballistic missiles aboard United States Navy destroyers.
 U.S. radars will be used to support closed-loop operations if Israel and U.S. targets in the region come under attack.

 Another successful Arrow 2 test (AST#18a) took place on August 12, 2020, over the Mediterranean Sea.